ME3Tweaks/ME3TweaksModManager/documentation/readme.md

  - Do I need to unpack my DLC?
  - What is the install order of mods?

-Archive distribution in the Mass Effect Trilogy scene is the standard (for non-texture mods), as long as you have decent instructions.
+Archive distribution in the Mass Effect Trilogy and Legendary Edition scene is the standard (for non-texture mods), as long as you have decent instructions.
 This is the absolute bare minimum that I would say is acceptable for the end user.
 I have seen countless reports of broken games due to users installing mods wrong because the mods have complicated and very difficult to follow directions, such as using ME3Explorer to AutoTOC, which is a tool not designed for end users.

 **I do not think EXE installers are acceptable for use** for the following reasons: